 This site brings its users together to invest in residential and commercial real estate.
 Both accredited and non-accredited investors can use the platform.
 Each investment has a fee that varies depending on whether the investment is a loan or an equity purchase.

-Fees: Minimum investment of $2,500.
+Fees: Minimum investment of $1,000.

 For engaged couples or newlyweds, this crowdfunding site helps raise funds for a wedding, honeymoon, or even the down payment on a new home.

-Choose your platform
+Choose the crowdfunding platform

 Use this list of the best crowdfunding sites to find the platform that works best for your project or cause.
 For more crowdfunding inspiration, check out these fundraising tips and ideas.
 Start your free fundraiser today.